- Oops!Something went wrong.Please try again later.

 Chris Johnson: Gold Teeth

-Chris Johnson is famous for two things: being a star running back for the Arizona Cardinals and having a mouth filled with a whole lot of gold.
+Chris Johnson is famous for two things: being a star running back for the Arizona Cardinals and having a mouth filled with gold.
 In a 2015 interview, he told his team’s website that growing up, his idols all had gold teeth.
 In 12th grade, he decided to follow in their bite marks for an undisclosed sum of money.

 Chad Johnson: Fish Tank Bed